ChanTsune/sugarless/README.md

 ```
 The two above are considered to be identical

-Case of seted -a -b -c options
+Case of seted `-a` `-b` `-c` options
 ```
 $ app -a -b -c
 $ app -abc
 ```
 The two above are considered to be identical

 You can connect option names and arguments, But it is conditional that the argument string does not contain duplicate characters with other shorts option names.

-Case of seted short options -a -b -c and -a recive argument
+Case of seted short options `-a` `-b` `-c` and `-a` recive argument
 ```
 $ app -astring  -> $ app -a string //OK
 $ app -abstring -> $ app -a string -b //OK
 $ app -aargument -> $ app -a rgument //NG
-$ app -abash -> $ app -a sh -b //? you need -a bash but this case -b and -a is seted short optin name becaus -a sh -b -a is sugarless's recognition, dupulicate -a is ignored
+is ignored
 ```
 After `->` is recognition of Sugarless.

 #### sub command
 If you set sub command,
 ```
 $ app sub -a -b
 ```